eSTee3/Team-Profile-Generator/README.md

 ## [Link to Example HTML Output](https://estee3.github.io/Team-Profile-Generator/)
 ![alt text](./assets/Example%20HTML%20Output.png)

+# Application Features
+- Allows for a single manager per team
+- Once the user is completed with adding all team members, they are asked to enter a name for the team
+- The user-specified team name is used, to name the HTML file, as well as populate the heading of the resulting page

 # User Story
 **AS A** manager... **I WANT** to generate a webpage that displays my team's basic info... **SO THAT** I have quick access to their emails and GitHub profiles